| Safe Haskell | None |

 fromText :: IsMany Text b => Text -> b fromText = from @Text

-The first type application of the to
+The first type application of the to function on the other hand specifies

 the output data type.